Does a shrimp tank need to be cycled? The answer is yes.

 - Reduce ammonia production with the right soil

 The average time need to cycle a shrimp tank ranges between a week to months.
 The way to know if a tank is fully cycled is to check the water perimeters.
 In particular, ammonia/nitrites should be as close to 0 as possible.
 Some types of shrimps might survive in non zero ammonia water but it is always going to be a risk.

 Why is cycling important for shrimp tank

-The common misconception is that shrimps might need a full cycled tank because they are resistant to non ideal water conditions.
+The common misconception is that shrimps might NOT need a full cycled tank because they are resistant to non ideal water conditions.
 While that is true, there are other reasons why your shrimp tank needs to be fully cycled for a thriving shrimp colony.

 - To have sufficient biofilm to remove the bio load of the shrimp

 - To have sufficient biofilm to provide food for the shrimp

 If your tank is not fully cycled, the lack of biofilm might either cause the tank to be dirty and unliveable or lacking in food and causing shrimps to die.

 If you have an existing tank (benefit of having multiple tanks), there are a couple of ways to take advantage of it to quick cycle your shrimp tank.